simul/simul.github.io/ref/simul/base/ProfilingInterface.md

 ### <a name="Begin"/>void Begin(char)
 Mark the start of a profiling block.
-Mark the start of a profiling block.

 ### <a name="End"/>void End()
 Mark the end of a profiling block.
-Mark the end of a profiling block.

 ### <a name="EndFrame"/>void EndFrame()
-Call this at the start of the frame to reset values.
 Call this at the start of the frame to reset values.